happysheep0719/Sean-s-Cheat-Sheet/algorithms/two-pointers.md

 P3.
 Remove duplicated and adjacent letters
 P4.
 Remove duplicated and adjacent letters repeatedly

-第一层次：使用额外的数据结构，可以是额外的Queue/Stack/Array

-第二层次：in-place双指针，每次一定移动fast指针

-案例1

-- 使用额外的Queue - P1/P2/P3
-    - 比较Queue的结尾和i指针的元素
-- slow指针选择性移动（右移/不移）

-案例2

-- 使用额外的Stack - P4
-    - 比较Stack的栈顶和i指针的元素
-- slow指针（右移/不移/左移）
+- Use extra data structure, eg. array/queue/stack
+    - compare the end of the Queue and the fast pointed element
+    - compare the top of the Stack and the fast pointed element
+- **In-place** way of two pointers
+    - a good way of split the array: [0, s), [s, f), [f, len)
+    - move the fast pointer for each time
+    - not necessarily move the slow pointer